Movable Signals with Dual-Polarized Fixed Intelligent Surfaces: Beyond Diagonal Reflection Matrices: Dual-Polarized RIS/FIS-Aided Channel Model and Problem Formulation

 as a function of the wavelength $\lambda=c/f$, where $c$ the speed of light, and $f$ the frequency.
-Likewise, denoting as $d_{T}$ distance between the center of the surface and the transmitter, and as $\theta_T\in[-\pi/2,\pi/2]$ the angle of the transmitter, the entries of $\mathbf{g}_{T}$ write as
+Likewise, denoting as $d_{T}$ the distance between the center of the surface and the transmitter, and as $\theta_T\in[-\pi/2,\pi/2]$ the angle of the transmitter, the entries of $\mathbf{g}_{T}$ are written as